elec-e8408-mini-project-2025/project-documentation/README.md

 - The system MUST use raspberry pi 2, 3 or 3+

 - The system MAY use other hardware

+- If the clock runs out of sync due to power loss the system SHALL synchronize its time when syncing to the RPi

 ## Software-system Attributes

-### MUST be able to log reliably
+### Reliability

-- The system MUST log and save the current activity in periodically
+- The system MUST log and save the current activity in periodically (15s)
+- The system MUST NOT miss 2 consecutive loggings

+### Security

+- The LilyGo watch SHALL only send hiking data to a paired device
+- The LilyGo watch SHALL only be discoverable during pairing with the RPi
+- The RPi SHALL periodically check if the watch is within range, the LilyGo SHALL NOT attempt to connect to the RPi automatically